keizo042/go-wolfram-alpha/README.md

 call wolfram alpha api in plaintext, image

-will be

-user can switch plaintext/image/mathematica input and other strucuture that wolfram Research provides.
+user can switch plaintext/image/mathematica(minput) input and other structure that wolfram Research provides.

 LICENSE
 ====